MoritzBlumer/inversion_scripts/windowed_pca/README.md

 ### Notes:
 - Any biallelic variants can be used as lng as the are encoded as 0 (hom ref), 1 (het), 2 (hom alt).
-I have used InDels smaller 20 bp before and got nice results
+I have used InDels smaller 20 bp (instead of SNPs) before and got nice results
 - All columns in metadata will be included in hover display in HTML plots
-- If output files (TSVs) from a previous run are detected (same output prefix), they will be reused for plitting instead of calculating new ones.
+- If output files (TSVs) from a previous run are detected (same output prefix), they will be reused for plotting instead of calculating new ones.
 This is useful to adjust the color scheme of the plots.
-To rerun everything from scratch, delete any existing output files.
+To rerun everything from scratch, delete existing output files.
-- The threshold for the minimum number of SNPs per window is 100 and can be adjusted in the script.
-The lower the threshold, the noisier the plots.
+- The threshold for the minimum number of SNPs per window is 50 and can be adjusted at the top of windowed_pca.py.
-- By default, plots are only produced for PC1, but it is easy to enable the creation of PC2 plots as well (takes 1 minute, see script for instructions)
-- A major challenge for windowed PCAs is that the PCA in each window is conducted independently, and its rotation per principal component is thus random.
-This results in random switching along the component axis in the raw data, and very noisy plots.
-This script implements a correction step that aims at polarizing the orientation based on variance and mean of the previous window, using a specified number of the individuals with the most extreme values across the entire dataset (parameters <variance threshold> and <mean threshold>).
+- A major challenge for windowed PCAs is that the PCA in each window is conducted independently, and rotation is random.
+This results in random switching of window polarization along the component axis in the raw data, and very noisy plots.
+The script implements a correction step that aims at polarizing the orientation based on variance and mean of the previous window, using a specified number of the individuals with the most extreme values across the entire dataset (parameters <variance threshold> and <mean threshold>) as guide samples.
 This gives acceptable results for many tested datasets, but is not always ideal.
-It s sometimes worth testing different parameter combinations for <variance threshold> and <mean threshold>.
-If you have a better idea for the correction step, please let me know.
+After the first round of plotting, specific samples can often be visually determined which would make good guide samples (i.e. samples that are always >0 or always <0.
+A single guide sample can be sufficient for correct polarization.
 - please contact me if you have any questions or run into problems